 Elementary and Secondary Education

-Signed into law in 2015, the Every Student Succeeds Act repealed the shortfalls of No Child Left Behind.
+Signed into law in 2015, the Every Student Succeeds Act repealed the defects of No Child Left Behind.
 I am pleased that the legislation scaled back the federal government’s role in K-12 education by limiting the authority of the Secretary of Education, eliminating the federal accountability system and other unsuccessful programs.
 It also reduced unnecessary testing and prohibited a federal mandate requiring states to follow Common Core.
 Instead, the law gives states and local education leaders the authority to develop criteria and maintain responsibility for measuring the success of students and schools, addressing failures and filling learning gaps.
 Information will be made available to parents about school performance and charter and magnet school programs, so they can use the data to select the best education for their children.
 It also protects private and home schools from needless federal intervention.

 I believe that it is imperative that Congress keep its promise and continue to fund the Individuals with Disabilities Education Act (IDEA), which is the major federal statute for the education of children with disabilities.
 IDEA both authorizes federal funding for special education and related services and, for states that accept these funds, sets out principles under which special education and related services are provided.
 The requirements in this law are detailed and numerous, so it is vital that the federal government do its part to ensure that schools have the right tools to carry out these federal mandates.
 During my time as Chairman of the Appropriations Subcommittee on Labor Health and Human Services, Education, and Related Agencies (LHHS), I fought to increase IDEA funding, sending millions of dollars back to local school districts to help them provide services for children with special needs.
 I will continue to do so as the Ranking Member.

 Supporting Higher Education